 Hall Reopening From 9th February 2026

-The hall will reopen temporarily from Monday February 9th, pending new arrangements being made for safe removal of the current roof and construction of its replacement.
+The hall reopened on Monday February 9th after a period of closure, pending new arrangements being made for safe removal of the current roof and construction of its replacement.

 Facilities